-- Assessment task 1 is assessed on a 100-point scale in three intervals: - Attendance to all seminars and completed seminar assignments = 100 points - Absence from 1 seminar and completed seminar assignments = 50 points - Absence from 2 or more seminars = 0 points - Assessment task 2 is assessed on a 100-point scale. - Assessment task 3 is assessed on a 100-point scale.
+Assessment task 3 is assessed on a 100-point scale in three intervals:

+- Attendance to all seminars and submission of all seminar assignments: Pass with distinction = 100 points. - Absence from 1 seminar and submission of all seminar assignments: Pass = 50 points. - Absence from 2 seminars or more: Weak = 0 points.

 The student is responsible for completing the course's assessment tasks: that a sufficient amount of course points is earned and a passing course grade is obtained.
-The course's final assessment task can be taken twice:

-1) during the course's first scheduled occasion; and, if a passing result (at least 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
+The course's final assessment task can be taken twice: 1) during the course's first scheduled occasion; and, if a passing result (at least 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
 All other assessment tasks are offered once during the course.